 5. Focus on how they source their products

 However, consumers have different expectations from the different industries.
-For instance, financial services are expected to focus far mor they want to stay competitive and, insurers are expected to demonstrate how they will help the country in times of difficulty.
+For instance, financial services are expected to focus far more on customer communication if they want to stay competitive and, insurers are expected to demonstrate how they will help the country in times of difficulty.
 Retailers on the other hand, should concentrate on digitalisation while restaurants, more so than other sectors on human interaction.

 Consequently, the communication that consumers want to hear from brands has changed:

 - In 6 out of the 7 investigated industries consumers want to hear how brands are taking care of their employees, helping consumers save money and how they are helping the local community.